okfn/opendatahandbook/guide/en/how-to-open-up-data/index.md

 1.  **Choose your dataset(s).** Choose the dataset(s) you plan to make open.
 Keep in mind that you can (and may need to) return to this step if you encounter problems at a later stage.
 2.  **Apply an open license.**
     1. Determine what intellectual property rights exist in the data.
-    2. Apply a suitable 'open' license that licenses all of these rights and supports the definition of openness discussed in the section above on 'What Open Data'
+    2. Apply a suitable 'open' license that licenses all of these rights and supports the definition of openness discussed in the section above on 'What Is Open Data'
     3. NB: if you can't do this go back to step 1 and try a different dataset.

 3.  **Make the data available** - in bulk and in a useful format.
 You may also wish to consider alternative ways of making it available such as via an API.